The Industrial Revolution brought fundamental and irreversible social changes. But what was its influence on art and artists? Discover works by...

-This painting is set in the 8th-century Mosque of Cordoba in Spain, now known as the Mezquita-Catedral or the Mosque-Cathedral.
+This example of Eid Al-Fitr in art is set in the 8th-century Mosque of Cordoba in Spain, now known as the Mezquita-Catedral or the Mosque-Cathedral.
 As is evident in Weeks’ painting, this is a stunning structure built upon grounds that have been held sacred for centuries.
 This monument is a house of worship for both Islam and Christianity.
 Furthermore, historians believe that the site once housed a temple dedicated to the Roman God, Janus.

 Weeks possibly commenced this painting in 1880 when he was living in Madrid.
 The Mosque-Cathedral continues to remain an important stop for any visitor to Cordoba.

 Charles Robertson was an accomplished artist whose personal life remains somewhat of an enigma.
 It is however documented that he traveled to Turkey in 1872, Egypt and Morocco in 1876, Constantinople, Jerusalem, Damascus, and Cairo in 1889.
 Undoubtedly an awe-inspiring feat for the 19th century!